cztomczak/cefpython/docs/Migration-guide.md

 ## v54+ GTK 3 example doesn't work anymore on Linux

+Update: GTK 3 example is back working in v57+.

 Currently GTK 3 example is broken on Linux.
 You can either downgrade to an old cefpython v53 (available on GitHub release page) or use GTK 2 example.
 For more details on the problem see